 Over a hundred years of trying to shoe-horn him into a regal lineage have failed - there is no proof despite the best efforts of several genealogists to make it happen.

 Although Levi Temple may have considered Abraham might be related to the line of Peter Temple of Stowe, England, the first outright suggestion relates to Dr. Henry Curtis Temple in his 1930 genealogy of the family.
 The next major genealogists, Albert Temple (and with some degree of reluctance at the conclusion, Danny Smith), went out of his way to "prove" that relationship, but was unable to come up with anything but conjecture.
 This train of thought is extensively covered in the notes on Abraham found on his entry in the website.
 What can be proven by other means reveals it is wishful thinking.

-The first real proof of Abraham is from the records of Salem, MA, where he was as early as 1636, since he was accepted as an inhabitant of the town before 21 June of that year.
-Family lore in one branch of Abraham's descent says that Abraham was a stowaway, but there is not evidence to confirm or disprove this.
+What little we know of Abraham is from the records of Salem, MA, where he was as early as 1636, since he was accepted as an inhabitant of the town before 21 June of that year.
+Family lore in one branch of Abraham's descent says that Abraham was a stowaway, but there is no evidence to confirm or disprove this.
 The ship on which he sailed is also unknown.
 Although he was apprenticed as a tailor, there is evidence to suggest he was a mechanic (according to Levi Temple).
 That is about as far as records take us on this side of the Atlantic.

 Return to Name Origin and the Provenance of Abraham

 So - the bottom line - at this point, unless tracking X-chromosomal DNA advances significantly beyond current technology, or some as yet unfound documentation - missed by over a hundred years of researchers trying to find any shred of evidence to "prove" their theory - is found, we do not and may not ever know the origins of Abraham, the original Temple immigrant to North America, who arrived at Salem, MA.